 When your meals come out overcooked from the oven, the problem is most likely the thermostat, which is designed to regulate the temperature in your oven.
 An oven repair professional can fix this problem for you.

 In most cases, your oven isn’t cooking properly because of 3 elements: the igniter, the bake element or the broil element.
-If the oven igniter in gas ovens doesn’t work properly, your oven won’t be able to safely ignite the gas, which will result in uneven temperatures.
 When the bake element works properly, it looks red hot.
 A faulty bake element causes uneven temperatures and needs to be replaced by an oven repair professional.
 If your oven’s broil element doesn’t work, only the bake element will work, which will result in unevenly cooked food as well.

 If your oven doesn’t preheat properly, chances are the heating element isn’t working.
 You can test this by firing up the oven and leaving the door open so that you can put your hand in and feel the temperature.